 You can get from Perth to Albany on the quickest road, and the drive takes 5 hours.
 The road is uneventful and there’s not much to see.

 The drive from Cape Leeuwin takes a good 5 hours also, however it will take you through beautiful forests.
 If you want to include Albany as part of your Western Australia road trip, you need to figure out whether to add it to a tour of South West WA or to do it separately.
+I did a loop around the South West and a trip up north to Kalbarri.
 This is important as there are some significant distances involved.
 For example, the drive from Margaret River to Albany takes about 4 hours…

 If you are limited in time, or don’t have wheels, I would suggest taking a local tour.
 Check out additional information and current tour prices.